John Stawinski, ATC, MA, CSCS, ITAT

 Sheila C. Stawinski, MA, CSCS

 Sheila received her Bachelor’s degree in Psychology with a minor in Exercise Science in 1990 and her Master’s degree in Sport Psychology in 1993.
-Sheila has more than 20 years experience in performance enhancement training with Olympic, National, Collegiate and High School athletes.
+Sheila has more than 25 years of experience in mental skills training with Olympic, National, Collegiate, and High School athletes.
 Her career began in Lake Placid, NY where she trained athletes from the Olympic Training Center, the National Sports Academy (NSA), the Olympic Regional Development Authority (ORDA), and Northwood School.

-Her specialties include: Psychological Rehabilitation of the Injured Athlete, Motivation Training, Goal Setting, Concentration Training, Visualization, Self Talk & Self Confidence, Sport Personality, Athletic Identity, Performance Anxiety, Burnout, Group & Team Dynamics, Communication, Athletic Leadership, Coach/Athlete Relationship, Parent/Athlete Relationship, Hazing and Bullying Prevention and Intervention.
+Her specialties include: Psychological Rehabilitation of the Injured Athlete, Motivation Training, Goal Setting, Concentration Training, Visualization, Self Talk & Self Confidence, Sport Personality, Athletic Identity, Performance Anxiety, Athletic Burnout, Group & Team Dynamics, Communication, Athletic Leadership, Coach/Athlete Relationship, Parent/Athlete Relationship, Hazing and Bullying Prevention and Intervention.
+Currently, Sheila is a consultant for the D1 Cornell University Wrestling Team providing mental skills training to individual athletes and the team.

-Locally, Sheila provides Sport Psychology team training to many middle and high school teams and has more than 18 years of experience in Athletic Leadership.
+Locally, Sheila provides Athletic and Sport Psychology team training to many middle and high school teams and has more than 20 years of experience in Athletic Leadership.
 She serves as the leadership director for varsity sport captains at South Burlington High school, Essex High School, Mount Mansfield Union High School, Milton High School, BFA Saint Albans, and Essex Middle School.
-As a collegiate cross country and track athlete Sheila also had the privilege of being a high school cross country and track coach for 15 years and is certified by the National Strength and Conditioning Association as a Certified Strength and Conditioning Coach (CSCS).
+As a collegiate cross country and track athlete Sheila also had the privilege of being a high school cross country and track coach for 15 years.
 Sheila and her husband John, live in Essex, with their three children where they love spending time together and enjoy being active as a family!

 Facing empty nest syndrome several years ago, Sandy found herself needing to prepare for the next chapter in life.
 She joined an outdoor fitness camp that John Stawinski was running at MMU.
 Through the encouraging atmosphere created by John and his clients, Sandy rediscovered her love of exercise.
 At the same time, obstacle racing was in its infancy and after running a few races, this became a major focus for Sandy.